crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Changes
 =======

+- Added support for using table functions in the select list of a query.

 - Implemented the ``array_upper`` and ``array_lower`` scalars that return the upper and respectively lower bound of a given array dimension.